2020 Retreat Application

 We're looking forward to reviewing your application!

-We invite you to complete the form below to apply to join us in Ireland next summer, on either our May 31st-June 8th or the June 17th-25th trips.
-Both trips are hosted by northern Irish writer, storyteller and violence reduction activist Gareth Higgins; the June 17th-25th trip also features special guest beloved author Kathleen Norris.
-Please read the retreat details at irelandretreats.com in full prior to submitting your application
+We invite you to complete the form below to apply to join us in Ireland next summer, on either our May 31st-June 8th, June 17th-25th, or August 19th-27th trips.
+Both trips are hosted by northern Irish writer, storyteller and violence reduction activist Gareth Higgins; the May 31st-June 8th trip features Paul Hutchinson; the June 17th-25th trip also features distinguished author Kathleen Norris, and the August 19th-27th trip also features beloved singer/songwriter David Wilcox.
+Please read the retreat details at irelandretreats.com in full prior to submitting your application.

 The cost of the trip is $2850, or $4950 for two people applying together (You don't have to be a couple!
 Friends & family members of any permutation are welcome to apply together and the discount will apply.):

 Applying with a friend or family member?
 When two people apply and sign up together, you can join us for $4,950 total ($2,475 per person)!

 All the Details...